NafanJ/bouncing-ball/README.md

 Make your changes and commit them with descriptive commit messages.
 Push your changes to your fork.
 Submit a pull request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-Thanks to [Your Name] for inspiration and guidance.
 Enjoy the bouncing ball!